Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 • More accurate in comparison with different procedures

-• Normally offers excellent aesthetic improvements
+• Normally offers excellent aesthetic improvements, even with skin cancer treatment on face areas

 • High cure rate for most skin cancers